Founder and Owner of YMS.

-To move our bodies is necessary both to survival and to happiness.
-I believe that most of our intelligence is generated from physical experience and therefore physical practice is woven inextricably into spiritual, intellectual or religious practice.
+My philosophy is that move our bodies is necessary both to survival and to happiness.
+I believe that most of our intelligence is generated from physical experience and therefore physical practice is woven inextricably into spiritual, intellectual and religious practice.

-I spent my time as an undergraduate studying comparative religions because I was interested in getting to the core of what it means to be human.
-I found that religion both in definition and when it is being practiced sincerely is a way to reconnect with the source.
+I spent my time as an undergraduate studying comparative religions because I was interested in getting to the core of what it means to be a good person.
+In my studies I found that religion is about much more than a set of beliefs and doctrines, that it is fundamentally a way to return to the source.
+At the same time I was beginning to practice yoga and understanding that a physical practice could do the same.

 I see the body as the fundamental connection to the natural world, both to the organisms of nature and to the nature of our mind which is inherently intelligent, warm and useful.
-When I teach yoga or other forms of movement my underlying desire is to help reconnect my students with the nature of their bodies and the nature of their minds.
+When I teach yoga and other forms of movement, my underlying desire is to help reconnect my students with the nature of their bodies and the nature of their minds.
 In order to do so I draw from a variety of traditions which include but are not limited to:

 - Hatha Yoga